jhonathanalencar/tech-notes/README.md

 - [x] Should not be able to a non existing user login
 - [x] Should not be able to an inactive user login
 - [x] Should not be able to a user login when password is invalid
-- [ ] Should be able to get a new access token when it's already expired
+- [x] Should be able to get a new access token
-- [ ] Should not be able to get a new access token when refresh token is already expired
+- [x] Should not be able to get a new access token when refresh token is already expired
+- [x] Should not be able to get a new access token whithout a refresh token
+- [x] Should be able to logout user
-- [ ] Should be able to logout user
+- [x] Should be able to logout user without refresh token

 #### Users